 2.10.1 - General

 The calculation of ROW involves knowledge of surveying principles including the Public Land Survey System in relation to some common trigonometric operations.
 These include traverses, a method of breaking down the distances and bearings or a series of courses into their northing and easting projections for the purpose of solving unknown elements and parcel areas.
-The northing projection is called the latitude and the easting projection is called the departure.
+The northing projection is called the latitude, and the easting projection is called the departure.

 Error of closure should be calculated for all new ROW parcels as well as for all adjoining deeds.
 In addition to plotting the adjoining deeds on the plans, poor closures should be noted on the plans.